-Black garlic, a new staple of modern cooking, is produced by heating fresh garlic bulbs in particular conditions, over weeks, until caramelised or “browned”.
+All black garlic has its own distinctive characteristics, produced by heating fresh garlic bulbs in particular conditions, over weeks, until caramelised or “browned”.
 The slow, moist, heating process slowly softens and blackens the garlic, producing a lingering sweetness as well as a distinct umami flavour – think liquorice, porcini mushroom or aged balsamic vinegar.

-Who invented this way of processing and preserving garlic?
 Many attribute the creation of the technique to South Koreans though the Friend & Burrell team wonders if it might’ve been employed in various ancient communities across the world.
 The health benefits of black garlic seem timeless – loads of antioxidants, vitamins and other good things.
 Then there’s the flavour.